 - Early Childhood Education Program

 The Early Childhood program at Operation Breakthrough earned national accreditation in 2005 from the National Association for the Education of Young Children (NAEYC.)
 It provides hands-on learning experiences, supportive teacher interactions and language-rich environments for 266 children between the ages of 6 weeks and 6 years.
-Developmentally appropriate programming is guided by Head Start and Quality Rating System (QRS) with the goal of preparing children for success in school.
+Developmentally appropriate programming is guided by Head Start with the goal of preparing children for success in school.
+Our program year begins in August every year.
 The Early Childhood program operates weekdays from 7 a.m. to 5:30 p.m. to enable parents to work full time and support their families.

 - Before and After School Program